 If you or a loved one is facing allegations of domestic violence, the consequences of a conviction can be enormous and permanent.
 With jail time, fines, your family, and your future on the line, you cannot afford to leave your defense to chance.

-A domestic violence lawyer in Arlington, TX can help protect your rights and your future at every step of the process.
-Call the Law Offices of Randall B. Isenberg at 214-696-9253 today for a free consultation.
+An Arlington domestic violence lawyer can help protect your rights and your future at every step of the process.
+Call Law Offices of Randall B. Isenberg today for a free consultation.

 Domestic Violence Charges in Texas

 According to Texas law, domestic violence is defined as assault against a member of your family, a member of your household, or a current or former dating partner.
 This includes intentionally or recklessly: